FarronF/limerick-council-meetings/meetings/2019/01/28-A Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th November 2018.md

 Thomandgate had a maximum rent of €90.
 All other areas in the city outside of

-these were not subject to a maximum rent cap.---
+these were not subject to a maximum rent cap.
+---
 19

 ii.